-In order for stakeholders and participants to inject their values into scientific judgments, they must make statements that are based on question should involve examining the progress made but also assessing whether you think you're on the right path.
+Thoughtful and deliberate citizens should always be evaluating if their effort to learn about a problem has been valuable; i.e. to ask the question, "Has my effort been worth it?"
+Answering this question should involve examining the progress made but also assessing whether you think you're on the right path.
 Will this approach to learning and acting on an environmental problem meet your goals?
 At some level this is second nature to all of us, but the intentional self-evaluation should include more than an itemization of the specific tasks completed.
 Based on what you have learned so far in addressing the problem, you need to ask yourself if the goals that you set are still appropriate.
 It may be your engagement with the problem has changed your understanding or values and you need to restate your goals.
 For example, you may have been working on cleaning up a streambed with the goal of creating an attractive natural area, but in doing so you realized that removal of some barriers downstream would make this whole area accessible to native fish.
 In this case, the engagement refined your goals to focus on a stricter definition of what a natural area should entail.
 Or you might have been cleaning up a streambed only to realize that the sources of pollution and litter upstream were un-controlled.
 You might shift your focus to addressing that problem or, if you believe it is an insurmountable problem, you might pick another stream to volunteer on.
 A very challenging re-evaluation and readjustment involves considering the level of uncertainty and complexity of the problem as you first imagined it and how that might have changed with your increased knowledge.
 As you learn more about any wicked problem and become personally involved, your level of uncertainty is bound to go up and even call into question your personal values and beliefs.
 You should not dismiss this because this level of re-evaluation is the most valuable form of learning; however, you do have to take the longer view, as described elsewhere in this text, one that embraces the uncertainty that will eventually be valuable.